melvin0008/awesome-julia/README.md

 Awesome-Julia
 =============
 A curated list of awesome julia libraries, softwares and tutorials.
 Inspired by [awesome-php](https://github.com/ziadoz/awesome-php).
+Many of these resources were originally collected and curated by [@svashka](https://github.com/svaksha/) and others – thank you for the hard work.

 - [Awesome Julia](#awesome-julia)
     - [Github Umbrella](#github-umbrella)